SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - Updated the `login` action in `userActions.js` to handle user login and store user information in local storage.
 ```

+## Recent Updates

+- Updated the Header component to display a user dropdown with **Profile** and **Logout** options.
+- Integrated logout functionality using Redux dispatch.
+- Adjusted the routing implementation to be compatible with react-router-dom v6.
+- Replaced deprecated usage of LinkContainer in favor of React Bootstrap's `as={Link}` prop where necessary.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: